ucldc/ucldc-docs/docs/registry/stats.md

 A Google Analytics tracker ID will be generated when you create a new property and click "get tracker ID."
 The tracker ID will be a 9-character string beginning with the letters "UA."
 Please copy this tracker ID and send it to us at [ucldc@ucop.edu](ucldc@ucop.edu).
 We will place it in the Collection Registry, on the institutions to which it should apply (see next bullet).

 ###3.
-Tell us which institutions should have the tracker ID
+Tell us which institutions should have the tracker ID applied

 We need to know to what institution(s) the tracker ID should be applied.
 Please send this information with the tracker ID.